irsyaadbp/personal-website/src/projects/fastcampus-fullstack-course.md

 ## Overview

-As a mentor in this Fastcampus program, I guided learners through the journey of becoming professional fullstack developers.
-The curriculum spans **263 video lessons (58+ hours)**, covering PHP, Laravel, Vue.js, Nuxt.js, and supporting technologies like MySQL, Nginx, and Postman.
-My role was to mentor students in both backend and frontend practices while ensuring they could apply concepts through hands-on projects such as building an e-commerce platform and a multilingual company profile website.
+As a mentor in this Fastcampus program, I collaborated with Aziz Hapidin (Laravel/backend mentor) to guide learners on their journey to becoming professional fullstack developers.
+While Aziz focused on backend concepts with Laravel, I mentored students in frontend, deployment, and integration practices.

+The program spanned **263 video lessons (58+ hours)**, covering PHP, Laravel, Vue.js, Nuxt.js, and supporting technologies like MySQL, Nginx, and Postman.
+Together, we ensured that learners could apply concepts through real-world projects such as e-commerce platforms and multilingual company profile websites.

 ## Key Learning Outcomes

 - Master PHP fundamentals and MySQL database management.
-- Build scalable backend systems with Laravel (from basic to advanced).
+- Build scalable backend systems with Laravel (mentored by Aziz Hapidin).
 - Develop modern frontend applications with Vue.js and Nuxt.js.
-- Learn component-based architecture and state management with React.
+- Gain exposure to React for component-based architecture and modern frontend practices.
-- Build SEO-friendly, server-side rendered applications with Next.js.
+- Understand how working with both Vue and React reinforces the importance of strong fundamentals — once the basics of JavaScript, state management, and component-driven design are mastered, developers can confidently transition between frameworks.
 - Design and consume REST APIs, integrate authentication, and implement payment gateways.
 - Deploy applications using Nginx, VPS, and remote server setups.
 - Improve website performance with SEO optimization and frontend best practices.